 Changes to clinics must be received in writing at least five (5) business days prior to the clinic date.
 A Fee of $26.00 ($23.01 + $2.99 HST) applies.
 Changes accepted only if space is available at the Clinic.

 The Respect in Sport training for Activity Leaders is a requirement in the OMHA for officials that have not already completed the training.
 Any official who has not taken this training MUST complete the Respect in Sport for Activity Leaders prior to attending a Clinic.

 All refund requests to the OMHA must be received before November 1st of the current season.
 No refund requests will be processed prior to November 15th.
 All refunds will be pro-rated and subject to an administrative fee.

-Please check your E-Hockey account and verify that your Criminal Record Check/Vulnerable Sector Check qualification is up to date and not expiring May 1, 2019.
-For Officials 18 years and over, failure to have an updated CRC/VSC will prevent you from registering to re-certify for the 2018-2019 season.
+Please check your E-Hockey account and verify that your Criminal Record Check/Vulnerable Sector Screening Check qualification is up to date and not expiring May 1, 2019.
+For Officials 18 years and over, failure to have an updated VSS will prevent you from registering to re-certify for the 2019-2020 season.

 In your HCR profile, you will find status, including expiry date in the ‘CRC’ tab.
-If your expiration date is prior to the 2018-19 season, you must obtain and submit a new Criminal Record Check or Vulnerable Sector Screening Check to the OHF before you will be allowed access to the program.
+If your expiration date is prior to the 2019-20 season, you must obtain and submit a new Vulnerable Sector Screening Check to the OHF before you will be allowed access to the program.

 Please ensure submission of your VSS or Criminal Offence Declaration Form through one of the following methods:

 If submitting via fax or scan (PDF) and it is not deemed a true copy, submission of the original by mail will be requested (no pictures will be accepted).

 Please contact the OMHA or OHF office if you have any questions on this process.